exercism/v3/languages/common-lisp/exercises/concept/conditionals/.docs/introduction.md

 In Common Lisp, false values are represented by the empty list – `()` – or the symbol `nil`.
 These values can be quoted or unquoted.

 All other values in Lisp represent truth.
-There also exists the special symbol and variable `t` that is always true (can never be the empty list).
+There also exists the special constant symbol `t` that is always equal to `t` (and is therefore always true).

 ### Conditionals